aces/Loris/modules/candidate_list/README.md

 for that candidate.
 If a scan was performed, the value "Y" in the column will contain a link to the `imaging_browser` module prefiltered for that candidate.

 Clicking on the link in the PSCID column takes the user to the `timepoint_list` page for that candidate.
-For users who do *not* have the `access_all_profiles` permission, an _Open Profile_ form can be used to access a candidate from a restricted site if the correct CandID and PSCID are provided.
+Users who do *not* have the `access_all_profiles` permission will only be able to see, and navigate to the `timepoint_list` page of, candidates from sites with which the user is affiliated.
+For these users, a separate form appears (by clicking the _Open Profile_ button) for the user to fill out in order to access candidates not displayed.
+This is done by entering in the form a candidate's CandID/PSCID combination.
+This is intended to allow users to only see candidates whose CandID and PSCID they already have access to.